s-titoo/bloggger/README.md

-# bloggger
+﻿# bloggger
-A web application for a blogging platform.
+A web application for a microblogging platform.